Getting to Know Your Neighborhood: The North End

 100 Hanover St.

 Established in 2001 by a group of passionate foodies, the Boston Public Market gives shoppers a permanent year-round indoor market for fresh produce, meat and poultry, eggs, milk and cheese, fish, baked goods, and specialty and prepared foods.
-The market, featuring nearly two dozen vendors who fill a 30,000-square-foot building at Haymarket Station, is open seven days a week.
+The market, featuring more than two dozen vendors who fill a 30,000-square-foot building at Haymarket Station, is open seven days a week.
 All the wares are locally sourced.
 Among the food vendors are Crescent Ridge Dairy, from Sharon, Mass., with more than 30 inventive ice cream flavors (try the popular Black Bear: raspberry ice cream with chocolate chips and chocolate-covered raspberry truffles).
 Another must-try: the fresh, hot cider donuts from Red Apple Farm, from Phillipston, Mass.—their aroma fills the entire market.
 You’ll also find vendors selling handmade cutting boards and bowls, fresh flowers, jewelry, and yarn and other fibers.
-Note: since the pandemic, many of the market’s vendors are keeping reduced hours.

 216 Hanover St.